 The mother of all Asian comfort foods, congee exists in various forms throughout the continent.
 While individual ingredients and preparation methods may vary by country or region, the recipe is always built upon a base of soupy rice porridge.
 Various meats, vegetables, and spices are then added and slow cooked to create a delicious, belly-warming dish that’s often consumed during cold weather or as an easily digestible meal for those fighting through winter colds and flus.
 Check out this recipe from Amy + Jacky, which includes immune-boosting ginger.
 Feel free to experiment by adding your own favorite spices and ingredients.

 Rendang is a very popular dish on Indonesia’s many islands, consisting of meat — usually beef — that’s slow cooked for several hours in coconut milk and a unique blend of spices until the meat has absorbed almost all of the flavor-infused liquid.
 This highly aromatic dish is served over freshly steamed white rice, making it a robust and filling meal for a cold winter day.
-Along with turmeric and ginger, this recipe features the antibacterial galangal root.
-An Instant Pot-friendly recipe can be found at What to Cook Today.
+Along with turmeric and ginger, this recipe features the

 This chicken and chickpea masala recipe from the folks at Serious Eats is everything you want in a winter Instant Pot recipe.
 Hearty, rich, and full of warming Indian spices, you’ll want to cook enough to have leftovers for a week — curries often get even better after spending a day in the fridge!
 It also contains many culinary, yet medicinal spices, you may know from Ayurveda, such as the anti-inflammatory turmeric.